james-jory/segment-personalize-workshop/exercise1/README.md

 With our ETL Job script created and saved, it's time to run the job to create the CSV needed to train a Personalize Solution.

-Click the "Run job" button.
+While still in the Glue service console and the job listed, click the "Run job" button.
 This will cause the Parameters panel to display.
 Click the "Security configuration, script libraries, and job parameters" section header to cause the job parameters fields to be displayed.

 ![Glue Job Parameters](images/GlueRunJobDialog.png)

 Scroll down to the "Job parameters" section.
 This is where we will specify the job parameters that our script expects for the path to the input data and the path to the output file.
 Create two job parameters with the following key and value.
+Be sure to prefix each key with `--` as shown.
+Substitute your account ID for `[ACCOUNT_ID]` in the values below.
 The order they are specified does not matter.

 | Key                  | Value                                          |
 | -------------------- | ---------------------------------------------- |